thundercomb/csv-pubsub-bq-streamer/README.md

 # CSV Streamer with PubSub and BigQuery

-Stream CSV data via PubSub and into BigQuery using simple Python scripts and the Google Cloud libaries for PubSub and Bigquery.
+Stream CSV data via PubSub into BigQuery using simple Python scripts and the Google Cloud libaries for PubSub and Bigquery.

 For best results use Python 3.

 # Install dependencies